kineticfire-labs/semver-multi/README.md

 In this case, the `client` artifact did not change, so no version increment should be applied and the `client` remains at its original version.
 For the `client`:  no DevSecOps processes kick-off, no ripple affects occur for dependent projects, likelihood of "dependency hell" is reduced, and customers save their own DevSecOps resources.

 Figure 2 further illustrates the benefits and capabilities of granular artifact versioning with *semver-multi*.
 In this scenario, we see that two projects--`JAR` and `container image`--constitute the `server project`.
-The `server project` distributes the server in two forms to the user:  a JAR to be run on the JVM or a Docker image to run as a container with Docker Swarm, Kubernetes, or other container orchestration system.
+The `server project` distributes the server in two forms to the user:  a JAR to be run on the JVM and a Docker image to run as a container with Docker Swarm, Kubernetes, or other container orchestration system.

 <p align="center">
    <img width="75%" alt="Granular Artifact Versioning Solution with semver-multi" src="resources/multiple-artifact-version-solution2-semver-multi.png">